UTDNebula/nebula-api/README.md

 ### Documentation

-- Documentation for the current production API can be found [here.](https://api.utdnebula.com/swagger/index.html)
+Documentation for the current production API can be found [here.](https://api.utdnebula.com/swagger/index.html)

 ### How to use

 - Visit our [Discord](https://discord.utdnebula.com) and ask to be provisioned an API key (please provide details on your use case)
 - Read the documentation listed above (and authenticate with your key for interactive demos)
 - Make requests to `https://api.utdnebula.com` with your provisioned api key set as the `x-api-key` request header
-- Build cool stuff!
+- **Build cool stuff!**

-### How do you get this data?

-- Using our set of [tools!](https://github.com/UTDNebula/api-tools)